Terms and Conditions

 5.14.4. a two-way home-to-school School minibus service in the mornings and afternoons to collect and deliver Students to and from school;

-5.14.5. a two-way shuttle minibus service in the mornings and afternoons to collect and deliver Students to and from the Woodside Park Underground or the alternate campus (except where the family have children in both Lower and Upper School campuses.)
+5.14.5. a two-way shuttle minibus service in the mornings and afternoons to collect and deliver Students to and from the Woodside Park Underground or the alternate campus (except where the family have children in both Junior and Senior School campuses.)

 5.14.6. music lessons;